 Diana from IL

 Try a tooth pick to see if you can lift the spots off and then a Q-tip to carefully clean the spots.
 There are cleaners for artificial flowers.
 But like a previous comment, you can put them in a bag with salt or cornstarch and shake well.
-Then clean residue off with a clean soft paintbrush.
-Give it a try to save them.
-Sentimental items are important in our lives, too.

 I think you can enjoy the wonderful memories of the wedding and the quality time that you spent with the faux flowers, and finally allow them a resting place in the trash.
 Stop by the garden store this next week and purchase a real calla-lily plant to make yourself feel better.